dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 status: true
 ```

-The value true will be sent to the Context Broker since true will be converted to 1 before applying the expression and its reult (20) will be converted back to true (Everything With a "Value" is True in javacript).
+The value true will be sent to the Context Broker since true will be converted to 1 before applying the expression and its result (20) will be converted back to true (Everything With a "Value" is True in Javascript).